CivicActions/ssp-toolkit/docs/ssp.md

 ### CP-6: Alternate Storage Site

-> The organization:
->   a.
-Establishes an alternate storage site including necessary agreements to
-> permit the storage and retrieval of information system backup information; and
->   b.
-Ensures that the alternate storage site provides information security safeguards
-> equivalent to that of the primary site.

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: alternate storage site